tim-roberts1/tva/website/docs/development/tokens/intro.md

 }
 ```

-Just import it into your project via your bundler loader that supports JSON:
+Just import it into your project via a bundler that supports JSON:

 ```javascript
 import tokenData from '@pluralsight/design-tokens/meta/normalize.json'